 This deduction is available only to the annuitant and is not available to the annuitant's beneficiary.

 - Student housing

 - Property located outside of Indiana

-- Indiana counties annually send statements to homeowners showing how much property tax is due on their property.
-Add together the 2012 spring and fall installments if you paid both of them.
-If you received just one installment statement this year for your 2012 property taxes, use the amount paid for that installment.
+- Indiana counties send annual statements to homeowners showing how much property tax is due on their property.
+Add together the 2014 spring and fall installments if you paid both of them.
+If you received just one installment statement this year for your 2014 property taxes, use the amount paid for that installment.

 - Sometimes mortgage companies pay the Indiana property tax from an escrow account.
 If your mortgage company pays it, they should send you a Form 1098 (or its equivalent), showing the amount of property tax paid.